NETWAYS/gitlab-training/day2/01_Workflows/02_Centralized.md

 !SLIDE smbullets
 # Centralized Workflow

+The simplest possible workflow:

 * Developers clone the central repository
-* Work in local copies
+* They work in local copies
-* New commits are stored locally
-* Importing the remote repository's changes is optional
+* Pulling from the remote repository is optional

 ~~~SECTION:handouts~~~